tinusstrydom/hello-world/README.md

 # hello-world
 Hello Out there!

-This is Tinus checking out Hello Worl! with git !
+This is Tinus checking out Hello World! with git !